Skip to main content

 Capacity strengthening

 WFP is working with partners and school staff to strengthen their capacities to ensure that the school meals programme is implemented safely, respecting hygiene measures and humanitarian principles.
-In addition, WFP has assessed the infrastructure and identified the needs of more than 1,000 schools in Falcon, Trujillo, Yaracuy and Barinas states, aiming to start rehabilitating school kitchens to allow children to have their meals on-site.
+WFP provides training in these areas to school staff and field partners.
+Some of these activities are conducted in partnership with the National Institute of Nutrition.

 Coordination

-WFP is leading the Logistics Cluster and co-leading the Food Security Cluster, together with the Food and Agriculture Organization of the United Nations (FAO).
-WFP provides humanitarian partners access to common services and tools with the aim to ensure an effective response during times of crisis, avoid duplication efforts and maximize synergies among partners, as we; as strengthen coordination and information sharing among humanitarian and development actors.
+WFP is leading the Logistics Cluster and co-leading the Food Security Cluster, together with the Food and Agriculture Organization of the United Nations.
+WFP provides humanitarian partners with access to common services to ensure an effective response during times of crisis, avoid duplication and maximize coordination among partners.

 Contacts